liquiddeath13/VoyagerTF/README.md

 External LOLTF with modded voyager connected.

+updated to the latest patch 25.00

+TODO every update:

+- update viewpoint
+- update uworld
+- maybe bonearray if it changes and teamindex

 - "UNDETECTED" in P2C terms (once u change the aimbot method of course, also common um detections)
 - While its "UNDETECTED" the drawback is the absolutely shit compatibility, but once u get around with that, its great.